lvash/Ecological_Genomics/Online_Notebook.md

 	+ Inherent power bias in RNA-seq towards longer transcripts and transcripts with higher expression (see Activity)
 	+ Acceptable power >80%

 Rules of thumb:
-1. Sequence more replicates rather than increasing read depth
+1. Sequence more replicates rather than increasing read depth (improved estimation of bio variance)
-2. Sequence each sample to a depth that ensures the majority of transcripts are covered by >10 reads
+2. Sequence each sample to a depth that ensures the majority of transcripts are covered by >10 reads (minimizing sampling noise bias and Poisson counting error plateaus; ~10-20M mapped reads/sample is sufficient)
 3. Sequence at least 3 biological replicates per condition, more when biological variance is high and/or when the research question inclues small expression differences
-4. Conduct a pilot sequencing experiment
+4. Conduct a pilot sequencing experiment (What is best/powerful experiment I can afford?
+What is smallest fold change I can reliably detect?)
+Use tools!

 There are a few software tools that can evaluate statistical power and calculate appropriate sample sizes and depths for DE experiments
 Take into account research question (exceptions):